electron/electron/docs/tutorial/keyboard-shortcuts.md

 Menu.setApplicationMenu(menu)
 ```

-> NOTE: From the code above you can see that the key combination differs based on the
+> NOTE: In the code above, you can see that the accelerator differs based on the
-user's operating system: for Mac it is `Alt+Cmd+I` whereas for Linux and
+user's operating system.
+For MacOS, it is `Alt+Cmd+I`, whereas for Linux and
-Windows it is `Ctrl+Shift+I`.
+Windows, it is `Alt+Shift+I`.

 After launching the Electron application, you should see the application menu
 along with the local shortcut you just defined:

 ![Menu with a local shortcut](../images/local-shortcut.png)

-If you click `Help` or press the defined key combination and then open
+If you click `Help` or press the defined accelerator and then open the terminal
-the Console, you will see the message that was generated after
+that you ran your Electron application from, you will see the message that was
-triggering the `click` event: "Electron rocks!"
+generated after triggering the `click` event: "Electron rocks!".

 ### Global Shortcuts

-To configure a local keyboard shortcut, you need to use the [globalShortcut]
+To configure a global keyboard shortcut, you need to use the [globalShortcut]
 module to detect keyboard events even when the application does not have
 keyboard focus.